frontity/docs/docs/frontity-cli/README.md

 # 💻 Commands (Frontity CLI)

-The Frontity command-line tool (CLI) is the main entry point for getting up and running with a Frontity application and for using functionality like running a development server and building your Frontity application for deployment.
+The Frontity command-line tool (CLI) is the main entry point for getting up and running with a Frontity application.
+It provides functionality like running a development server or building your Frontity application for deployment.

 ## How to use Frontity CLI

-The Frontity CLI (Frontity commands) is available via [npm](https://www.npmjs.com/package/frontity) and can be directly used by running `npx frontity <frontity-command>`
+The Frontity CLI (Frontity commands) is available via [npm](https://www.npmjs.com/package/frontity).
+You can run any Frontity command by doing `npx frontity <frontity-command>`

 Run `npx frontity --help` for full help.

 ## Commands

-The `frontity` commands that are currently available are
+The `frontity` commands you have available are

 - [`create`](create.md)
 - [`create-package`](create-package.md)